zhullyb/monyhar/monyhar/services/network/README.md

-> Note: For more background about this section, see also [Multi-process Architecture](https://www.monyhar.org/developers/design-documents/multi-process-architecture) for an overview of the processes in Chromium.
+> Note: For more background about this section, see also [Multi-process Architecture](https://www.monyhar.org/developers/design-documents/multi-process-architecture) for an overview of the processes in Monyhar.

 The network service is designed as a [Mojo service](/docs/mojo_and_services.md) that in general doesn't need to be aware of which thread/process it runs on.